alex-therapeutics/diga-api-client/docs/diga_api.md

 Some apis might also not support billing as of now.
 Invoices in these cases must be sent by email or post.

-Although insurance companies use their own apis, they do follow an openapi specification for the request which can be found [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/digaSP_1_0_05.yaml).
+Although insurance companies use their own apis, they do follow an openapi specification for the request which is listed as [DiGA-YAML-Datei (YAML)](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/digitale_gesundheitsanwendungen/technische_anlagen_aktuell_7/digaSP_1_0_05.yaml) at the same [gkv page](https://www.gkv-datenaustausch.de/leistungserbringer/digitale_gesundheitsanwendungen/digitale_gesundheitsanwendungen.jsp).
 This [documents](https://github.com/alex-therapeutics/diga-api-client/blob/main/ENDPOINT_STATUS.md) lists which apis are currently working with the client.

 # Request format